ADITYONALDO/Fitness-Trainer-Appointment-Scheduling/README.md

-This is a simple web application for managing appointments.
+This is a simple web application for for Fitness Trainers for managing appointments.
 Users can add new appointments, view a list of appointments, edit existing appointments, and delete appointments.

 ## Table of Contents